 This is a little tradition of mine.
 I like a bit of time to think about how things are going, reflect on the weather and consider my tactics in a relaxed manner.

 Can’t you but admire a guy like that?

 So why not go to his Yacht club with a tape recorder under the arm and ask him to tell the story himself?
 I am sure we would get a completely different kind of book, hilarious and tragic at the same time but at least filled with life and blood.
-Because the topics he want to shout, scream, cry, laugh about, all peep up between the lines of this stale book.
+Because the topics he want to shout about, scream about, cry and laugh about, all peep up between the lines of this stale book.
 The dead of his beloved wife for instance, his relation with that bloody French sailor Moitessier, who unconsciously stole part of his fame and glory after the Golden Globe, the computer nerd morons who ruined his race by miss-installing his navigational software and who did not take the time to explain him all the wizardry of these new toys.
-He would tell us about the world who seemed to change for the worse, where heroes are replaced by heavily sponsored athletes, but he would tell us also about the fraternity of men at sea, who will risk their lives to save their competitors.
-And when it all becomes too much he would bring us to laughing tears with one of his whiskey anecdotes:
+He would tell us about the world who seemed to change for the worse, where heroes are replaced by heavily sponsored athletes, but he would also tell us also about the fraternity of men at sea, who will risk their lives to save their competitors.
+And when it all becomes too much, he would bring us to laughing tears with one of his whiskey anecdotes:

 The day I had to say goodbye to the last few drops of precious whiskey was a bad day.

 It had taken four and half weeks to consume four bottles, which seems pretty abstemious.
 When working out my supplies, I had not allowed for medicinal usage, and when it came to cleaning and dressing the toe I decided my nursing efforts deserved to be rewarded by a tot.
 Then it seemed silly to leave a few scanty dregs in the bottom of the bottle, and it would have been a tragedy if the cork had come out and caused a spillage.
 Better to drink what was left and avoid a potential disaster.